CS

 Best Chinese off-roader: GWM Tank 300 and Tank 500

 GWM has carved out a niche the other Chinese brands have not: proper off-road hardware.
-The GWM Tank 300 is a genuinely capable, retro-styled 4WD with locking diffs, low range, and a chassis that came from someone who actually knew what off-roading was.
-Prices start around $46,000 and undercut the established Wrangler / Prado / 70-series players.
+The GWM Tank 300 Lux is a genuinely capable, retro-styled 4WD with locking diffs, low range, and a chassis that came from someone who actually knew what off-roading was.
+It starts at $49,990 (the Ultra is $51,990), tows 3,000 kg braked and undercuts the established Wrangler / Prado / 70-series players.
+There is now a Tank 300 Hi4-T PHEV too, from $55,990, with plug-in capability on the same chassis.
 Read our GWM Tank 300 review.

-The larger GWM Tank 500 goes after the Toyota Prado / Land Rover Defender bracket with a hybrid V6, 7 seats and serious off-road equipment from around $73,000.
-For the ute-based off-roader buyer, the GWM Cannon Alpha is the heavy-duty 3.5-tonne tow option that started gaining serious traction in 2025.
+The larger GWM Tank 500 goes after the Toyota Prado / Land Rover Defender bracket with a hybrid V6, 7 seats and serious off-road equipment from $59,990, rising to $68,990 for the Vanta and $72,490 for the five-seat Ultra Hi4-T plug-in.
+For the ute-based off-roader buyer, the GWM Cannon Alpha Lux Diesel at $52,990 is the heavy-duty 3,500 kg tow option that started gaining serious traction in 2025.
+The one to watch above all of them is the Denza B5 at $74,990: a 400 kW plug-in hybrid off-roader with 90 km of electric range and a 3,000 kg tow rating, which is a genuinely new proposition in this segment.

 GWM Tank 300 off-road 4WD Australian press image